AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 ## :x: Known Issues

-- Since many of Veeam's features depend on the Standard+ license, the Community version will not be supported.
+- Since many of Veeam's features depend on the Standard+ license, the Community edition will not be supported.